Google Analytics Tracking Guide for Online Booking

 What’s tracked automatically (GA4)

-GA4 events automatically tracked by Google
+GA4 "general" events automatically tracked by Google

 The following events are collected by Google Analytics 4 automatically when Enhanced Measurement is enabled in your GA4 property.